XIX Corps (United States): III Armored Corps (XIX Corps)

-XIX Corps was a corps-sized formation of the United States Army, initially allocated to the Organized Reserves in California and seven other western and northwestern states.
-Meanwhile, the Headquarters, III Armored Corps was formed at Camp Polk, Louisiana on July 7, 1942 under the command of Major General Willis D. Crittenberger during World War II.
-It was activated on August 20 the same year at Camp Polk.
-The XIX Corps was officially disbanded on October 1, 1943 from the Organized Reserves.
-On October 10, 1943, the Headquarters, III Armored Corps was reorganized and re-designated as Headquarters and Headquarters Company, XIX Corps which formed the activated XIX Corps.
+The Headquarters, III Armored Corps was constituted in the Army of the United States on 7 July 1942, and activated at Camp Polk, Louisiana on 20 August 1942 under the command of Major General Willis D. Crittenberger during World War II.
+On October 10, 1943, the Headquarters, III Armored Corps was reorganized and re-designated as Headquarters and Headquarters Company, XIX Corps.
 It fought as part of the First and Ninth Armies, fighting on the Western Front of World War II.
 Disbanded on 5 September 1945 in France, it was reconstituted on 12 July 1950 in the Army of the United States.
-It was allotted to the Regular Army in October 1959 and activated on 1 November that year at Fort Chaffee, Arkansas.
+It was allotted to the Regular Army in October 1959 and activated on 1 November that year at Fort Chaffee, Arkansas, where it controlled reserve units in its immediate region.
 It was inactivated on 1 April 1968 at Fort Chaffee.